 To see what recovery means to more of your peers, watch videos of folks telling their recovery stories on VOCAL’s YouTube Channel.

-Recovery from Mental Illness is Possible
+Recovery from Mental Illness and/or Substance Use Challenges Is Possible

 Recovery is a life-long journey, not a destination.
 Recovery is a process, not a cure.
 Recovery is indeed possible.
 Peers can help you create a plan of action in case you begin to lose control of your mental health.
 We can help you to communicate to your support group (family, friends, co-workers and health care providers) the type of help you need to regain control.